ramSeraph/topo_map_processor/README.md

 ## Usage

-This project can be used as a library but also provides as a set of command-line tools to help with managing the datasets, tiling and creating `pmtiles` files.
+This project can be used as a library but also provides a set of command-line tools to help with managing the datasets, tiling and creating `pmtiles` files.

 ### Library Workflow